Skip to content

 UCR's choice to use Inside UCR (campus news) rather than the Emergency Notification System illustrates how universities triage between Clery categories

-The journal of violent drawings strongly suggests pre-attack ideation but did not lead to terrorism-related charges
+The journal of violent drawings raised concern about pre-attack ideation but did not lead to terrorism-related charges

 Outcome